THE WORLD AROUND

 Mentored by Henk Ovink

 Namra Khalid was cycle 01´s YOUNG CLIMATE VISIONARY!
 Namra Khalid understands that redesigning the city of Karachi, Pakistán without fully understanding its current state and potential precarity "will only exacerbate dysfunctionality," so she is producing the first socio-climatic map of the urban area in its entirety through her project Karachi Cartography.
 This monumental task will uncover the evolution of the city through maps, and facilitate the creation of projections for its future.
 As said by the Jury: "Mapping and cartography are extremely necessary and essential in solving climate issues, particularly in Pakistan, where catastrophic flooding occurred just months ago.
 The immediacy of this issue is ever-prevalent, and makes Namra's work all the more urgent.
 Her project is clear in its intentions and is very promising on all levels."
-Khalid's Young Climate Prize mentor was Henk Ovink the Special Envoy for International Water Affairs for the Netherlands and Sherpa for the UN 2023 Water Conference.
+Khalid's Young Climate Prize mentor was Henk Ovink, the Special Envoy for International Water Affairs for the Netherlands and Sherpa for the UN 2023 Water Conference.
 As former advisor for President Obama's Hurricane Sandy Rebuilding Task Force, Ovink is much familiar with the impacts of extreme weather that Khalid hopes to plan for.

 PAMELA EA